What is the link between menopause and mental health?

 You may find that your mood is affected, and you feel more tired, run down, irritable or low.
 You might also experience more physical symptoms including night sweats, irregular periods and a slowed metabolism.

 Symptoms can change over time, and for some women, these will be very mild.
-Others may find them more severe and having an impact on their day-to-day life.
+Others may find them more severe and notice that they are having an impact on their day-to-day life.

 How can TALKWORKS help with menopause symptoms?

-TALKWORKS can offer a wide variety of treatment and therapy options to help get you back to feeling yourself again.
-You can access one-to-one sessions with one of our NHS therapists, where we can use Cognitive Behavioural Therapy to help treat some of the physical and emotional symptoms that you may be experiencing, such as increased stress, anxiety or problems with sleep.
+TALKWORKS can help you to manage the physical and emotional side effects of menopause.
+Our treatment and support is varied.
+You can access one-to-one therapy sessions with one of our NHS clinicians, where we may use cognitive behavioural therapy to help treat some of the symptoms that you may be experiencing.
+These may include hot flashes, increased stress or problems with sleep.

-You could also join our TALKWORKS for menopause group sessions, where you can share experiences and learn from others.
-TALKWORKS also gives you access to SilverCloud, an online self-help programme focused around improving low mood, reducing anxiety and managing stress.
+We also run a six week TALKWORKS for menopause group where you will learn more about menopause and the different strategies to help you.
+TALKWORKS also gives you access to SilverCloud, an online self-help programme (available 24 hours a day, 7 days a week) focused around improving low mood, reducing anxiety and managing stress.

-Read Tracey's story to see how support from TALKWORKS helped her to clear her head when she was experiencing symptoms of menopause and get back to feeling like herself again.
+Read Tracey's story to see how TALKWORKS helped her to clear her head when she was experiencing symptoms of menopause and get back to feeling like herself again.

 How can I access TALKWORKS?